Skip to main content

 Introduction

 Lupus’s signature color is purple, and there’s more to it than just branding.
-Purple represents bruising, inflammation, and vascular drama, all hallmarks of the disease.
+The Lupus Foundation of America and other advocacy groups use purple to symbolize both the bruising caused by inflammation and the resilience of those living with the disease.
 Whether it’s the malar rash blushing your cheeks, the livedo reticularis marbling your skin, or the deep muscle aches that make your limbs feel like they’ve been tenderized, purple is the color of autoimmune war.

 Unlike conditions that target a single organ, lupus is a multi-system sniper, firing off attacks wherever and whenever it pleases.
 On any given day, it might: